learn-co-curriculum/dsc-stats-with-functions-lab/README.md

  # Expected Output: [74, 70, 61, 68, 66, 98, 99, 70, 65, 64]
 ```

 So, around 4700 records of height.
-That's great.
+That's a lot of data.
 Next, we'll try plotting some basic **_Histograms_** for these records.

 ## Plotting Histograms